-4. The following two project were selected and will be recommended for HLG-MOS approval for 2021: i) Input Privacy-Preserving Technics Project and ii) Practical Guide to the Use of Synthetic Data Project.
+4. The following two projects were selected by the HLG-MOS for 2021: i) Input Privacy-Preserving Technics Project and ii) Practical Guide to the Use of Synthetic Data Project.
 Both projects are in the area of confidentiality and data protection.
 As the focus and approach differs between the two projects, specifically a focus on input versus a focus on output, it was decided after deliberations that the projects should not be merged.
 However, to create synergy and exchange ideas, regular joint meetings will be held.
+The difference between the two projects will have to be clarified for example by sharing clear use cases from the projects showing the different aspects they each address.
+There will also be discussions about the end-to-end privacy cycle from input to output.

 5. Input Privacy-Preservation Project: The project on input privacy-preserving techniques had been selected for the 2020 HLG-MOS work programme.
-However, due to the Covid-19 pandemic, activities could only start in the second half of 2020 with a small group and limited scope.
-Lead by the project manager, this group further scoped the project proposal and started an inventory of use cases
+However, due to the Covid-19 pandemic,